earroyo2/data-science-portfolio/projects.md

 # Projects

-This section documents my data science projects, research questions, and data storied I create throughout the semesters.
+This section documents my data science projects, research questions, and data stories that I create throughout the semesters.

 --